 Not a blackhat.
 Not a whitehat.
 A clearhat.

-Neither left, nor right, but decidedly in the center.
+Neither left nor right but decidedly in the center

 A clear hat

 So the clearhat approach is for someone who sees this, looks beyond good and evil, and realizes: "No matter how good I am, no matter how bad I am, no matter how skilled I am, nor how poor I am; whether I succeed or whether I fail, I'm contributing to an endless war between two opposing forces, which existed before I was born, and will exist long after I'm gone."
-The clearhat approach, then, aims at a different target than "one side, or the other," and engages in a third game -- neither wholly white nor black, but rather the substrata within which both and all other colors play.

 And no, this denial of extremes does not mean greyhat, or redhat, or really anything with color.
-Color is transcended, and yet clear as a color turns out to be an incredibly good metaphor for what's happening.
+Color is transcended, and yet interpreting clear as a color turns out to be an incredibly good metaphor for what's happening.

 The color clear is a reference to staying out of that polarizing game as much as possible; being invisible to it.
 Consider how the color clear is never considered a color and you'll see the crux of how it is impossible to be a clearhat.
-To those who play the whitehat and blackhat zero-sum game (which is everyone except children), the clearhat position is either ignored or is not looked upon kindly.
-To others, it's a word-game, not a way of being.
+And why it is "a way of seeing, not an eyeball."

 In times like these, it's dangerous to be neutral

+The essential point being made here is both ends think that the middle is inferior in one way or another.
 However, think about things for a moment and you will see: these adjectives are all projected labels.
 The polarity is embedded in the way people see, not in what is.

 Although unintentional ordinariness happens to everyone without thought, the challenge to be intentionally ordinary is difficult, because in a way it is a counter-projection from the realm of self-awareness.
-This paradoxically demands more honesty than is required from the extremes, because the extremist can can hide flaws behind their projected "white" or "black" labels and everyone on "their" side will agree without looking closely -- since who cares about what the other side thinks?
-This kind of honesty transcends "sides," and is therefore principled.
-The ideas behind radical honesty are relevant here, but in a... moderate, practical, non-polarizing, manner.
+This paradoxically demands more honesty than is required from any of the extremes.
+Here's why: the extremist can can hide flaws behind their projected "white" or "black" labels.
+Everyone on "their" side will agree without looking more closely.
+Any attacks from the "other" side are easily deflected as being against the group, not the individual.
+This leaves a gap where neither introspection nor other-inspection function properly.

-The quiet betrayal of the passive-aggressive may seem gentler than the unexpected rage of the overtly aggressive, but it's equally damaging because they both reveal an underlying deception, but one is harder to discern.
-The passive-aggressive person must play the role of hero at times, but not because he is a hero.
-Rather he does this solely to cover up the truth, which is a villain motive, not a true hero motive.
+Studied over a span of time, it becomes clear: the passive-aggressive person must play the role of hero at times, but not because he is a hero.
+Rather he does this solely to cover up the truth -- which is a villain motive, not a true hero motive!
 This requires energy, sometimes quite a lot.
-The physics of being intentionally ordinary reveals that the "occasional enormous energy" plus the "usual lower energy" of the passive-aggressive requires more overall effort than simply being consistent at all times.

-In the interest of simplicity, then, a kind of thoughtful asceticism develops within a clearhat mind: self-awareness as a means to simplicity, rather than as an end as taught by the meditators.
-Like driving a car in the rain, where oversteering can have immediate and extreme consequences, the clearhat role of being two things simultaneously while also being honest is hard work which requires elegant movements in order to govern the effort.
+Like driving a car in the rain, where oversteering can have immediate and extreme consequences, the clearhat role of being two things simultaneously -- while also being honest -- is hard work which requires elegant movement in order to govern the labor.
 Thus there is a sincere appeal toward the natural elegance of personal integrity implied by the clearhat label.
-On the surface, this aligns integrity with the clearhat label, but under the hood the motive is quite different from the white, who outwardly claims integrity as its own.
+On the surface, this aligns integrity with the clearhat label, but under the hood the motive is quite different from the whitehat, who outwardly claims integrity as its own.

 The whitehat is achieving an outward veneer of integrity, whereas the clearhat is achieving the most elegant path according to an inward standard.
 The clearhat role sees that so-called whitehats often pretend or even fool themselves or others that they have such inner integrity, but in truth, many whitehat actions are about outward virtue-signaling: a means to cover up their "inner blackhat."
-The clearhat model seeks to go beyond such self-delusive self-righteousness in a less pretentious way, letting go of the need to be seen outwardly as virtuous makes achieving virtue easier.
-This is a win for the end game, of simplicity.

 The clearhat approach takes time and is a process, not a state

 One who dons the clear hat does not like so-called whitehats any more than they like blackhats.
 Giants throwing stones across valley with children walking through; illustration from C. S. Lewis story.
-Their heros are found on both sides because the metric is not about external appearances, but more about inner integrity.
+Their heroes are found on both sides because the metric is not about external appearances, but more about inner integrity.
 So of course, they like both, but carefully.
-You see, most of the day-to-day problems the clear hat role encounters come from whitehats who are self-righteous and thus unable to see their own character flaws and therefore project them on to other people.
-Anyone with a clear hat becomes an easy target for such projection, for the reasons explained above.
-Thus, the clearhat role aims for a lifestyle which is resilient to such tactics, and wise to the whitehat flaws -- as well as the more obvious blackhat ones which everyone knows.

 Inwardly, the clearhat model is for one who invents a path forward which is somehow both and neither, together, simultaneously, choosing to do those things "against which there is no law," walking in that forbidden land between giants who throw stones at each other every day (see illustration, borrowed from the Narnia adventures where this metaphor from C. S. Lewis is part of the story).
-Their game is about things like structural clarity, simplicity, and elegance, not win vs. lose.
-Beauty, not victory, because beauty is the victory.
-The long arc of means tends toward the end of beauty if beauty is woven in to the means.

 The logical flaw of "is" goes deep

-The age-old black-white struggle may seem structurally simple because it only has two elements, but upon analysis, it describes an incredibly complex global game with many layers of redirection hiding an inherent logical weakness that, like the emperor's new clothes, no one dares admit.
 This hiding aspect is what makes its seeming simplicity so complicated.
 The logical weakness has to do with the map-territory confusion as observed by Alfred Korzybski a century ago (1931): We tend to identify concrete things with their abstracted form, and then relate to the concrete form as if it were the abstract.

 An example is a preacher who believes that because he is a preacher, he is a good person, and therefore puts little effort to improve his personal character, because... why?
 He is already good.
 This is a logical fallacy.
 (In this example, we're ignoring the minimal effort required to appear to be doing such work, which is part of the role of being "good," because that is entirely about appearances.
 We're looking deeper into what is, not simply what appears.)

-The sad part of this example is that he is surrounded by people who reinforce him doing this: they believe that he is good, overlook his flaws, and relate to him as if he were the abstract, good, form of who he projects himself to be.
+The sad part of this example is that he is surrounded by people who reinforce him doing this: they believe that he is good, overlook his flaws, and relate to him as if he were the abstract, good, form he projects himself to be.
 The preacher is just an example.
 In fact, we all do this; we all live in "the map" and lose touch with "the territory" which is the truth of who we really are.
 The gap between these two is the logical fallacy.
 The problem here is not in the existence of the map.
 It is in how the map is deeply polarized, while the territory is not.
-In other words, the "map" of racism is completely different than the "territory" of race, and in all the noise about the former, the intricate beauty of the latter goes unknown.
+In other words, the "map" of racism is different than the "territory" of race, and in all the noise about the former, the intricate beauty of the latter goes unexplored.

 The black and white map is not the clearhat territory